RKKoranteng/modern-dba-project/lessons/git.md

 * Git allows multiple developers to work collaboratively

 ## Git vs GitHub vs GitLab
 You've probably heard of Github or GitLab, and you may even wonder how are they different from Git.
 Simply put, Git is the engine behind GitHub and GitLab.
 Both GitHub and GitHub are web-based VCS that've put nice UI ontop the native Git engine.
 If you want, you can use GitHub or GitLab from the user friendly website (no git commands needed), however if you are a geek like me then you'd prefer the git command line.
 Git commands are the same regardless if you are using GitHub, GitLab, Bitbucket, or any other VCS running on git.
 The only thing that is different is the UI, a few terminilogies and functionalities.
-For example GitHub's CI/CD deature is called 'GitHub Action' where as GitLab's CI/CD is called "GitLab CI'.
+For example GitHub's CI/CD feature is called 'GitHub Action' where as GitLab's CI/CD is called "GitLab CI'.
 My advice to you is to learn git commands because their transferrable accros any git-powered VCS.

 ## Basic Git terminology
 Let's get familiar with some common git terms.